teo/opencloud-helm/README.md

 Spin up a temporary local instance of OpenCloud using a single Docker image.

+**Note:** This chart is primarily intended for Kubernetes deployment development and testing environments, not for production use.
+It provides a simplified setup with minimal configuration.

 This version deploys opencloud as a single Docker image as described here: https://docs.opencloud.eu/docs/admin/getting-started/docker/docker